 Directors shall also promptly inform the General Counsel if an actual or potential conflict of interest arises, or they are concerned that a conflict may arise or circumstances exist that could otherwise interfere with their duties and responsibilities as a director.
 The General Counsel will consult with the Chairperson of the Governance Committee, Chairperson of the Board and/or Lead Independent Director, as appropriate.
 Directors shall seek to avoid even an appearance of a conflict of interest.
 Directors shall recuse themselves from any discussion or decision that will or could reasonably be expected to affect their personal, business or professional interests.

 Directors should not serve on more than three other boards of publicly traded companies in addition to the Board without the written approval of the Chairperson of the Governance Committee (or Chairperson of the Board, as appropriate).
 A director who is a full-time employee of the Company may not serve on the board of more than one other public company unless approved by the Board.
 Directors who are full-time employees of the Company must obtain the approval of the Governance Committee prior to accepting an invitation to serve on the board of any other public company, for-profit company or non-profit organization.

 The Company has a retirement policy whereby a director will retire at or before the annual meeting following his or her 75th birthday unless the Board determines, based on special circumstances, that it is in the Company’s best interests to request that the director serve beyond such date.

 IV.
 Board Operations and Meetings

-The Board has established the following four standing committees to assist it in effectively discharging its responsibilities: Audit Committee, Compensation Committee, Governance Committee and Policy Committee.
+The Board has established the following four standing committees to assist it in effectively discharging its responsibilities: Audit and Risk Committee, Compensation Committee, Governance Committee and Policy Committee.
 Each of the four standing committees consists solely of Independent Directors.
 The membership of these committees is usually determined at the organizational meeting of the Board held in conjunction with the annual meeting of stockholders.